Respiratory vaccines

 The first and most important step to protect yourself against flu viruses is to get a flu vaccine.
 It's recommended for people over 6 months of age and older to help prevent you getting sick from the flu by about 50 percent.
 You can get a flu vaccine at the same time as a COVID-19 vaccine.

-Flu shot appointments are available at many of our clinic locations.
+Flu shot appointments will be available at many of our clinic locations starting in early September.
 If you are a current patient, you can schedule your appointment online using your Allina Health account.
 If you are new to Allina Health, call your clinic to schedule, or search for a location near you.

 icon cover mouth